Ramuntcho (1938 film)

 Ramuntcho is a 1938 French drama film directed by René Barberis and starring Paul Cambo, Louis Jouvet and Madeleine Ozeray.
 It is based on Pierre Loti's 1897 novel of the same title.
+It was shot at the Studios de la Seine in Paris.
 The film's sets were designed by the art director Eugène Lourié.

+Synopsis

+In the French Basque Country, smuggler Ramuntcho is engaged to the attractive Gracieuse, despite the fierce opposition of her family.
+He goes away to do his military service in Indochina and returns to discover that she has now entered a convent.